alchemyplatform/aa-sdk/site/getting-started/setup.md

 ## 3. Query your Smart Account Address

-Using the SDK in the following example, we'll use the Account Kit to generate the address of your smart account from which to eventually send a UO.
+Using the SDK in the following example, we'll use Account Kit to generate the address of your smart account from which to eventually send a UO.

 <<< @/snippets/getting-started/client.ts